Why Is Celtic Music So Relaxing?

 Capturing the mind and soul.

-Some might call it our primal connection.
-When a Celtic tune plays, it's like there's a part within us that instinctively understands and reacts to it.
+You could call it a basic connection.
+When a Celtic tune plays, it feels like a part of us just gets it and responds.
 The music hits our emotions hard.
-It can make us feel happy, sad, or energetic, almost like it knows exactly how to pull at our heartstrings.
+It can make us feel happy, sad, or full of energy, like it knows how to move us.

-The surprising part?
-This connection with Celtic music happens even when we have no cultural ties to it.
-Whether or not we have Celtic roots, the music resonates deep within us.
-It's pretty mysterious when you think about it.
-People from completely different cultures, even from far-off parts of the world, can feel so touched by this music.
+The strange part?
+This connection with Celtic music happens even with no cultural ties to it.
+Whether or not we have Celtic roots, the music just clicks inside us.
+It's a bit of a mystery.
+People from totally different backgrounds, even from far away, can feel so moved by this music.

 If you listened to Dougie Maclean in the video above, he has numerous albums for you to discover.
 By clicking this link, you'll be directed to his works Amazon: https://amzn.to/4dftfHF